grycap/scar/README.md

   * Uncompressed Docker image under 512 MB.
   * Maximum execution time of 300 seconds (5 minutes).
 * The following Docker images cannot be currently used:
-  * Those based on Alpine Linux.
+  * Those based on Alpine Linux (due to the use of MUSL instead of GLIBC, which is not supported by Fakechroot).
 * Installation of packages in the user-defined script (i.e. using `yum`, `apt-get`, etc.) is currently not possible.